jgb36/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/platform_setup.md

 3. Ensure that the platform is secure and reliable

 ## User Stories:
-1. As an administrator, I want to set up the virtual team space platform, so that it is ready for team members to use.
+1. As an administrator, I want to set up the virtual team space platform, so that it is ready for team members to use and configure access controls, so that team members can only access the information they need to do their work.
 2. As a team member, I want to be able to configure my user profile, so that I can personalize my experience on the platform.
 3. As a team member, I want to be able to set up channels and workspaces, so that I can organize my work and collaborate with my team more effectively.
-4. As an administrator, I want to configure access controls, so that team members can only access the information they need to do their work.
-5. As a team member, I want to be able to set up notifications and alerts, so that I can stay up-to-date on important information and updates.
+Also, I want to be able to set up notifications and alerts, so that I can stay up-to-date on important information and updates.

 ## Dependencies:
 1. Availability of the virtual team space platform